 48. Has your college degree helped you with .NET development in any way?

-This is asked by the interviewer to assess if you have had any experience learning .NET development in your degree.
-Do explain about it if you have come across using the subject, and it would add a lot of value if you talk about how you plan to use that learning in the coming days after being recruited into the firm.
+The interviewer asks this to assess if you have had any experience learning .NET development in your degree course.
+Do explain about it if you have come across or used the subject, and it would add a lot of value if you talk about how you plan to use that learning in the coming days after being recruited.

 49. What skills should a successful .NET Developer possess?

 This question is primarily asked to gauge your understanding of the depths of the role.
 The following are some of the important domains and skills you should have: